 Most Mediterannean countries speak their native languages such as Spanish in Spain and Italian in Italy.
 Some such as Turkey speak Turkish but also a variety of other languages such as Arabic and Kurmanji.
 English speaking people however, should be able to get by in most touristy destinations as it is widely spoken there.

 Travelling in Mediterranean Europe is generally pretty safe.
 There have been riots in some countries due to the ongoing financial crisis as some have been hit harder than others.
 That said, the region is relatively stable and violent crime is rare.
 The US State Department and the Foreign Travel Advice in the UK publish up-to-date travel information on a range of countries so it’s always worth checking those out before your travel.

-Petty crime is widespread in the region, so watch out for bag snatchers, pickpockets and scam artists.
+Petty crime is widespread in some of the major cities, so watch out for bag snatchers, pickpockets and scam artists.
 As always, common sense is the best defence.
 However, we have compiled a list of some very good Anti Theft gear that might be of help to you if you are concerned about keeping your belongings nice and safe.